unthingable/monster-jam/docs/README.md

   * Added single row mode, control one parameter for all notes in a row
   * Nudging a note will shorten it if it bumps into the next note, instead of bumping the next note
   * Duration adjustments are limited to a single step (so it won't clobber the next note)
+  * Added pattern page bank selectors for accessing up to 64 pages (via SHIFT-SCENE)
 * Pattern page follow disabled when holding steps
 * Previous slider mode auto-restores after expressions editor
-* Fixed: step size could be set impromperly when switching tracks
+* Fixed: step size and pattern scroll position could be set impromperly when switching tracks
-* Fixed: it was possible for STEP mode to misconfigure step size

 ## 8.0b14
 * Step: multi-row notes were wrapping incorrectly